-Utilizing some kind of marketing or social media automation solution will also provide the ability to edit, revise, or even compose new social content via mobile devices while on-the-go.
+Utilizing some kind of marketing or social media automation solution will also provide the ability to edit, revise, or even compose new social content via mobile devices while on the go.
 This level of agility and the capability to work remotely will provide the flexibility necessary to remain one step ahead of the competition.

-Create a monthly content calendar
+Create a monthly content calendar.

 Speaking of thinking about social recruitment content holistically, creating a monthly content calendar provides a clear, coherent strategy of not only how your content fits together or conveys a narrative or reinforces your employer branding and brand personality, but it also makes it easier to identify areas where you need to create content, curate content from existing sources, or engage in collaboration with other departments or members of your team.

-Focus on the people
+Focus on the people.

-Keep an ear to the ground
+Keep an ear to the ground.

-Part of what makes social media such a powerful mechanism in today's global world is the ability to comment or join in on a discussion in real-time and engage with others as things unfold or moments are happening.
+Part of what makes social media such a powerful mechanism in today's global world is the ability to comment or join in on a discussion in real time and engage with others as things unfold or moments are happening.
 For example, if you see that a topic you're passionate about is trending on Twitter or Facebook, odds are you're more likely to Tweet or post something about that topic to chime in on the conversation.

-Let data drive the bus
+Let data drive the bus.

-It's easy to fall in love with a post you created or a series of content pieces you feel tell an interesting story or will connect with your audience; however, if the data does not support this belief, you need to have the strength and belief in the reporting to head back to the drawing board or reassess the audience and message of the content.
+It's easy to fall in love with a post you created or a series of content pieces you feel tell an exciting story or will connect with your audience; however, if the data does not support this belief, you need to have the strength and belief in the reporting to head back to the drawing board or reassess the audience and message of the content.